jrdnbrkfld/git-out/README.md

 * As a First Time user, I want to easily understand the main purpose of the site.
 * As a First Time user, I want a simple but effective way of making my choices while playing the game.
 * As a First Time user, I want to know when my inputs are not incorrect and have another attempt.
+#### Frequent Visitor Goals
-* As a First Time user, I want to clearly see how my choices are affecting the game for good or bad.
+* As a Frequent user, I want to clearly see how my choices are impacting the outcome of the game.
 #### Returning Visitor Goals
 * As a Returning user, I want to be able to return to see if I can beat the computer again or for the first time.